National Fall Prevention Week – Tech for Alzheimer’s Patients’ Caregivers

 Because most people already have them, there may be less resistance to using a phone to prevent and dealing with falls than other solutions.

-You May Also Like:The Cost of Receiving Treatment for Alzheimer’s
+You May Also Like:First Indications of Alzheimer’s

 Related Search Topics (Ads):